Political Notebook: State auditor speaks to Rowan Democrats during virtual breakfast - Salisbury Post

 On Aug.
 8, President Donald Trump made available up to $44 billion from FEMA’s Disaster Relief Fund to provide financial assistance to Americans who have lost wages due to the pandemic.
 And on Aug.
 21, North Carolina agreed to administer a lost wages program for its citizens who are unemployed due to COVID-19.

-“Out-of-work North Carolinians are struggling to get by while Democratic leaders in Washington continue to put partisan politics ahead of the American people and are demanding a take it or leave it approach on their left-wing proposal,” Tillis said in a statement.
+“Out-of-work North Carolinians are struggling to get by while Democratic leaders in Washington continue to put partisan politics ahead of the American people and are demanding a take-it-or-leave-it approach on their left-wing proposal,” Tillis said in a statement.
 “While we keep pushing for bipartisan compromise on another relief package that would extend the unemployment benefits for those who have lost their job due to the COVID-19 pandemic, I want to thank DHS and President Trump for awarding this grant to help North Carolinians who have fallen on hard times.”

 North Carolina Association of Educators endorse Heggins, Ellis ahead of general election